vatpac-technology/sops/docs/aerodromes/tamworth.md

 - Departures via GST or GWT
 - Single-engine circuit training

-Runway 12L/30R shall be used for all other operations.
+Runway 12L/30R shall be used for all other operations. `ERSA FAC YSTW`

 ## Circuits
 Circuits are to be flown in the direction coinciding with the Runway designator (Left/Right) at `A024`.

 ## Coordination
 ### Departures
-#### Taxi Call
-A taxi call shall be made to ARL/MDE, for all aircraft entering ARL/MDE Class C airspace, as an aircraft is given taxi clearance.
-ARL/MDE will respond by acknowledging the callsign.

-!!! example
-    **TW TWR** -> **ARL**: "Taxi, QLK5D for YSSY via OLTIN"
-    **ARL** -> **TW TWR**: "QLK5D"

-#### Next Call
-A next call is made for all aircraft when they are next to depart and will be departing within two minutes.
-ARL/MDE will respond by acknowledging the callsign.
+A 'next' call is made for all aircraft when they are next to depart.
+TW TWR must inform ARL/MDE if the aircraft does not depart within **2 minutes** of the next call.

 !!! example
     **TW TWR** -> **ARL**: "Next, QLK5D"